Im-Rises/CMake-Cpp-Library-Example/Lib_OpenCL/README.md

 According to your OS, the build setup is different.
 Check the appropriate indication according to your os below.

 ### Setup

+OpenCL available on all platforms, but the setup is different.

 #### Windows